Giants of the Month Archive

 Giant Alumnus of the Month

-Our Giant Alumnus of the Month for October 2025 is Malcolm Ruben, a proud member of the Robert E. Lee High School Class of 2011.
+Our Giant Alumnus of the Month for November 2025 is Carlie Arabie-Rexroat, a graduate of Robert E. Lee High School and a dedicated Pediatric CVICU Nurse at Children’s Memorial Hermann Hospital.

 Thank you to Houston Methodist Baytown Hospital for sponsoring this award.